MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 - For the Azure Information Protection scanner

     - You can specify a file types list to include or exclude from scanning.
+To specify this list, use [Set-AIPScannerScannedFileType](/powershell/module/azureinformationprotection/Set-AIPScannerScannedFileType).
+After you have specified your file types list, you can add a new file type to the list by using [Add-AIPScannerScannedFileType](/powershell/module/azureinformationprotection/Add-AIPScannerScannedFileType), and remove a file type from the list by using [Remove-AIPScannerScannedFileType](/powershell/module/azureinformationprotection/Remove-AIPScannerScannedFileType).

     - You can label files without inspecting the contents by applying a default label.
+Use the [Set-AIPScannerRepository](/powershell/module/azureinformationprotection/Set-AIPScannerRepository)cmdlet, and set the *MatchPolicy* parameter to **Off**.

-    - You can discover files with known sensitive information types without configuring labels for automatic classification.
+    - You can discover files with known sensitive information types without configuring labels for automatic classification. use the [Set-AIPScannerConfiguration](/powershell/module/azureinformationprotection/Set-AIPScannerConfiguration) cmdlet, and set the *DiscoverInformationTypes* parameter to **All**

     - By default, only Office document types are protected.
-Other file types can be protected by editing the registry.
+Other file types can be protected when you define them in the registry.
+For instructions, see [File API configuration](../develop/file-api-configuration.md) from the developer guidance.

-- For Get-AIPFileStatus, the Rights Management issuer and the date that the content was protected is now included in the output.
+- For [Get-AIPFileStatus](/powershell/module/azureinformationprotection/Get-AIPFileStatus), the Rights Management issuer and the date that the content was protected is now included in the output.

 **Additional changes**: